 Under MiCA, LCX is classified as a Crypto-Asset Service Provider (CASP).
+LCX is not yet formally supervised under MiCA until the license is granted by the competent authority.
 LCX AG has applied for MiCA licensing on February 1, 2025, the first day of MiCA's implementation in Liechtenstein.